 2013 could be a very good recruiting year for Coach Lorenzo Romar.

 When Matt Shingley committed to San Diego State University, SDSU fans were delighted.
-He was considered “one of the best players in the state [of California].”
+He was considered “one of the best players in the state .”
 His team, La Costa Canyon-Carlsbad, north of San Diego, was one of the best (35 – 2) teams in its division, and on its way to the state championship game.

 In the state championship game against the San Jose’s Archbishop Mitty, however, the normally excellent La Costa Canyon-Carlsbad team lost 78 – 57 in a game that wasn’t as close as the score.
 Shingley struggled to get 13 points and 5 rebounds.
 The primary problem?
 Two words.